 Tom Brennan lied, of course, when he stated that he’d taken Kyle and Sean—and the Taurus .357 revolver—to Fowler’s, where Kyle fired it and “liked it.”
 How was it possible for Tom Brennan to contradict himself on numerous occasions and yet never raise the suspicions of the Clearwater, Florida, Police Department?

 There are many more peculiar and contradictory facts regarding the weapon that killed Kyle, the ammunition for it, the “green bag,” and the subsequent police investigation:

 2) The box of ammunition Brennan claimed he’d purchased at Fowler’s was not found at the crime scene.
-Furthermore, the Heckler & Koch rented at Fowler’s is a .45 caliber handgun while the weapon that supposedly killed Kyle, the Taurus, is a .357 caliber revolver—the ammunition is not interchangeable.
-If there was any leftover ammunition from the range it could not have been used in the Taurus.
-(And Kyle could not have purchased the ammunition himself because he was only twenty at the time of his death.
-In Florida you have to be twenty-one.)
+Furthermore, the Heckler & Koch rented at Fowler’s is a .45 caliber handgun, while the weapon that supposedly killed Kyle, the Taurus, is a .357 caliber revolver—the ammunition is not interchangeable.
+If there was any leftover ammunition from the range, it could not have been used in the Taurus.
+(Kyle could not have purchased the ammunition himself because he was only twenty at the time of his death.
+In Florida, you have to be twenty-one.)

-5) Kyle’s Virginia family was initially told by Detective Stephen Bohling that a gunshot residue (or GSR) test was never done on Kyle’s hands.
+5) Detective Stephen Bohling initially told Kyle’s Virginia family that a gunshot residue (or GSR) test was never done on Kyle’s hands.
 This turned out to be a lie.
 A GSR test was performed at the crime scene by forensic investigator Jennifer McCabe—but Bohling himself blocked the GSR information retrieved from being processed.